Eric Howlett: Career

 1960 — Returned to Boston to become Marketing Manager of Adage, Incorporated, eventually assuming the roles of engineering manager and director of research.
 Howlett's second enterprise was a mail-order business, wherein he launched dozens of products on The New York Times' mail order page, one of which (a plastic organizer tray) was successful (made a profit), but it was not profitable enough.
 In 1962, he went to work as Marketing Manager for Di/An Controls, inc. a Boston manufacturer of space-borne magnetic memories.

 1964 to 1968 — Founder and president of NUMEX, a company based on a novel high quality numerical projection readout device that was made obsolete by segmented displays.

 1968 to 1978 — Consulting, prototyping and light manufacturing of optics and electronics for Boston-area firms.

 1978 — Invented an extremely wide angle stereoscopic photographic system based on camera lenses that introduced aberrations on the film to neutralize aberrations required in the viewer to get the extremely wide field.
-A patent for the system and method, called by the trade name LEEP, issued in 1983.
+A patent for the system, called by the trade name LEEP, was granted in 1983.

 1980 to 1990 — Operated a proprietorship, POP-OPTIX LABS with revenue from consulting and manufacture of custom optical and electronic devices.
-Promotion and some sales of the LEEP system during this period led to the use of the LEEP optics in theme park attractions and almost all of the Virtual Reality Headsets (Head-Mounted Displays, or HMDs) sold in the ‘80s and until manufacturers gave up on truly wide Field of View in the ‘90s.
+The LEEP viewing optics were used in theme park attractions and almost all of the Virtual Reality Headsets (Head-Mounted Displays, or HMDs) sold in the 1980s.

-1991 — Founded and operated LEEP Systems, Inc. to address the market for complete wide angle telepresence and virtual reality systems for research and for medical and military purposes.
+1991 — Founded and operated LEEP Systems, Inc. to market wide angle telepresence and virtual reality systems for research and for medical and military purposes.

 2006 — Co-founded LeepVR, Ltd., with his son Alex.